khera/webhookthing/README.md

 I wrote this because every other service out there for testing my web hooks is either a) paid, or b) changes the URL every few days.
 I want a stable URL for my web hooks.

+The UI is currently pretty horrible.
+It just renders each hook's data as it comes in at the top of the screen.
+There should be a list on the left side and you click on it to render on the right side.
+It could also use a header bar.

 Features:

 - [ ] Deploy to your own infrastructure
 - [x] Private data to you, and you control who has an account on it
 - [x] Optionally permit anonymous users
 - [x] Can run locally on your own computer if you're just testing local web hooks
+- [ ] Automatically cleans out old data and anonymous users

 There is no signup form because it is intended as a personal use app.
 To create users you need to use the user management screens on the Supabase Dashboard.